StewMacLean/Bonjour/README.md

 			on: MCMergeOrLoadWarning
 			do: [: warning | warning load].

-It should bring up a browser with the openApp method for the command line interface selected (as shown above) - click it to run the app.
+It should bring up a browser with the openApp method for the library interface selected (as shown above) - click it to run the app.

 ### Troubleshooting